Micro-Stories

 • subtle experiences that influence belonging

-These moments offer insight into how systems and behaviours operate in practice.
+These moments show how systems and behaviours appear in everyday life.

 Small Moments, Deeper Understanding